Sustainability in the Galápagos: For Marine Iguanas and Much More Marine Life

 Conservation is in the DNA of these islands, which are home to incredible endemic species found nowhere else on earth, like marine iguanas — along with generations of humans who intend to keep it that way.
 Naturalist and guide Jeffo Márquez was born on the islands to researchers at the Charles Darwin Research Station and carries on their legacy of education and preservation.

 According to Márquez, one of the best ways to teach visitors about conservation and sustainability is to expose them to the spectacular nature of the Galápagos, and how better to do that than to literally dive in?
 Deep-water snorkeling is just one of many immersive ways to discover the islands.
-While world-class snorkeling sites abound here, spots favored by those in the know might include sea lions, sea turtles, and penguins in a single swim; not to mention thousands of fish and a catalogue of eye-catching coral.
+While world-class snorkeling sites abound here, spots favored by those in the know might include sea lions, sea turtles and penguins in a single swim; not to mention thousands of fish and a catalog of eye-catching coral.